Radu Beligan: Biography

 Beligan was born in Galbeni, a village in the commune of Filipești, Bacău County, to a Romanian father and a mother of Greek origins.

 In an interview for toateartele.com in 2011, Radu Beligan declared that his paternal grandmother, Ecaterina Beligan, is the cousin of writer Ion Creangă.
 His mother, Eufrosina Moscopol, comes from the Greek family Moscopol, relating with famous interwar singer Jean Moscopol.

 After graduating from the Costache Negruzzi High School in Iași in 1937, he made his artistic studies at the Royal Academy of Music and Dramatic Art in Bucharest, where he was the student of Lucia Sturdza-Bulandra, one of the great figures of Romanian scene.
 Between 1937 and 1938 he also studied law and philosophy at the University of Bucharest, using college scholarship offered to pay his taxes at the Conservatory.

 Family

 His first wife was Nineta Gusti, an actress, with whom he was married for fifteen years.
 His second wife was Dana Crivăț (1933–2012), with whom he has a daughter, Ana Maria, a writer; both mother and daughter defected to Germany in 1982 and emigrated to Australia the same year.
-His third wife was Marica Beligan (d.
-1993), a writer, with whom he has three children: Lamia (b.
-1966), an actress, Raluca and Alexandru, employee of the National Bank of Romania.
+His third wife was Marica Beligan (died 1993), a writer, with whom he has three children: Lamia (born 1966), an actress, Raluca and Alexandru, employee of the National Bank of Romania.